kate-romero/BLDC_Simulator_Firmware/README.md

 - [U8g2_Arduino](https://github.com/olikraus/U8g2_Arduino)
 - [U8g2_for_Adafruit_GFX](https://github.com/olikraus/U8g2_for_Adafruit_GFX)
 ---
-All files and materials not listen in External Resources are property of 2G Engineering.
+All files and materials not listed in External Resources are property of 2G Engineering.
 Posted publicly with permission.